ptrckprz/ptrckprz.github.io/_pages/books.md

 Ils ne sont pour rien dans mes larmes - Olivia Rosenthal
 Seul dans le noir - Paul Auster
 A summer without men - Siri Hustvedt
-The Shallows: What the Internet Is Doing to Our Brains - Nicholas Carr
+The Shallows: What the Internet is doing to our brains - Nicholas Carr